What is Google Zanzibar?

 Google Zanzibar's architecture, source

-Why did Google develop Zanzibar?
+Why did Google develop Zanzibar for access control?

 • Error-free.
 An incorrect authorization decision might let someone see a document that wasn't meant for their eyes.